davmac314/tosaithe/README.md

 supported but pointers in the information tags given to the kernel will not be adjusted to the high half.

-Position independence is not supported (the kernel will be loaded at its nominal address).
+Relocation is not supported (the kernel will be loaded at its nominal address, even if it has relocations).

 The Stivale2 requirement that PIC and APIC IRQs are disabled is not currently implemented.
 The kernel should ensure IRQs are masked itself before enabling interrupts.

 No text mode is available in UEFI.
-The kernel will be booted regardless of whether it supports support from framebuffer.
+The kernel will be booted regardless of whether it supports the framebuffer.
 A framebuffer tag will be provided to the kernel if possible.

 ## Building Tosaithe